jdc-projects/homelab/k3s/README.md

 ## Truenas notes

+# fs.inotify settings

+Match those in fs.inotify.tf.

 ### NFS setup

 * Set up the datasets as required in democratic-csi
 * Set the NFS workers high - max is 256.
 If it's set too low everything will eventually crash due to the number of pods.
+Can match the value in apt-packages.tf

 ### democratic-csi minimum size hack script